jmandel/ehi-living-manual/src/chapters/00-03-understanding-the-metadata-table.md

 LIMIT 1;
 </example-query>

-That documentation you see?
-It's Epic's official explanation of what `PAT_ID` means and how it's used.
-This pattern extends to every table and column in the database.

 ### How `_metadata` Works

-The table has just three columns, but they unlock everything:
+The table has three columns that document the entire database:

 <example-query description="Understanding the _metadata structure">
 SELECT